JuliaBeets/FlyCADD/5_generate_genome-wide_FlyCADDscores/README.md

 # Generate genome-wide CADD-scores for all possible SNVs
-The fifth and final step in creating FlyCADD is applying the trained ML model to all possible variants of the reference genome and computing final CADD-scores.
+The fifth and final step in creating FlyCADD is applying the trained model to all possible variants of the reference genome and computing final FlyCADD-scores.
 All variants of the reference genome are generated and annotated with the same annotations as the derived and simulated variants (the training and testing datasets) and the ML model is used to predict the probability for the variant to be in category 0 (deleterious mutations).

 ### Generate all possible variants of the reference genome
-For each position on the reference genome, all three possible variants are generated on chromosome 2L, 2R, 3L, 3R, 4 and X. The script generates all variants based on the reference genome (per chromosome). <br/>
+For each position on the reference genome, all three possible variants are generated on chromosome 2L, 2R, 3L, 3R, 4 and X. The script generates all variants based on the reference genome per chromosome. <br/>
 Usage: `python gen_all_variants.py -i <path to directory with reference genome>`

 ### VEP annotation